 If you’re familiar with the *nix ecosystem, then

 pwd is well-known; it answers the question, “Where in the world am I (on this host)?”
-The rest of this tree is a little easier to show (along with some of our analyst’s annotations) in the Red Canary timeline, rather than the Carbon Black Response GUI.
+The rest of this tree is a little easier to show (along with some of our detection engineer’s annotations) in the Red Canary timeline, rather than the Carbon Black Response GUI.

 These next two screenshots show information-gathering activities, very specific to this particular attack.
 On a Windows system, you might see commands such as